pantheon-systems/documentation/style-guide.md

 * Use numbered lists for chronological steps.

 * Use bulleted lists to highlight information in a visually appealing way.
-This also gives the user a visual rest by breaking up blocks of content.
+Breaking up content into smaller content blocks improves readabillity.

 ## General Guidelines for All Content